Introduction to PostgreSQL GUI

 Conclusion

-From the above article we saw different types of GUI tools such as pgAdmin, DBeaver, Navicat, DataGrip and OmniDB.
+The above article shows different types of GUI tools, such as pgAdmin, DBeaver, Navicat, DataGrip, and OmniDB.
 We also saw different features of each type of platform it supports.
-Usually pgAdmin supports all types of features of PostgreSQL as compared to other GUI tools.
-From this article we saw how we can handle different GUI tools.
+Usually, pgAdmin supports all types of features of PostgreSQL as compared to other GUI tools.
+From this article, we saw how we can handle different GUI tools.

 Recommended Articles